isaacnmm/pestpolicy-hugo2XX/content/posts/leptospirosis-symptoms-index/index.md

 ###  2. Muscle Pain

 Muscle pain, particularly in the calves and lower back, is common among individuals with leptospirosis.
-This [symptom](https://pestpolicy.com/leptospirosis-symptoms/) may worsen over time, and muscle stiffness can also develop.
+This [symptom](https://pestpolicy.com/leptospirosis-symptoms/)may worsen over time, and muscle stiffness can also develop.

 ###  3. Headache